 Your proposal should focus on your proposed research topic, rather than personal achievements, interests and aspirations.

 Yes.
 If you live in the UK you will normally be invited to an in-person interview here at the Department.
-If you live in another country we will arrange an interview by telephone or by Skype.
+If you live in another country we will arrange an interview via Teams.
 You will be given advance notice of your interview date and time and we require confirmation of attendance.
 We are sorry that we cannot currently reimburse you for any travel expenses.

 We are keen to find out more about you and your interests, and how these might tie in with the research specialisms of academic staff within the department.

 For DPhil applicants, we will ask you to talk in detail about your research proposal, its design, your methodological choices and potential challenges you might face.
 For MSc applicants, we will ask you about your knowledge of the course, your reasons for wanting to study in this area, and initial ideas for their dissertation research.